 To catch food they will stay still in one spot and wait for the ant or termite to climb past close enough that it can be picked up without moving their mouth.

 Asia is the native home of the common flying lizard.
-Here they are found only in Indonesia on the islands of Java or Bali.
+Here they are found only in Indonesia on the islands of Java and Bali.

 While the name Draco Volans was previously applied to a wide group of flying lizards it is now only used for the Indonesian population and the rest of their range is occupied by two newly created species.